dibyasom/Tic-Tac-Toe/README.md

 }
 ```

-Having done that, we jusr figured out 30% of the project, Kudos!
+Having done that, we just figured out 30% of the project, Kudos!

 > Output of these functions combined.
 > ![Output img, reload to refresh.](./Resources/board.png)